 Have you ever felt unloved, or like someone’s love for you let you down?
 Maybe it was a family member—a father, mother, or sibling—who wasn’t there for you when you needed love.
 Or possibly, you felt rejected by a girlfriend, boyfriend, or a spouse.
 Maybe it was a time when you felt all alone, like no one loved you.
 There might have even been a time when you struggled to love yourself or felt unworthy of anyone’s love.

-Our need for love can guide our thoughts and beliefs about ourselves and others.
-We often seek love or the emotions attached to love in unhealthy ways.
+Our human need for love can easily guide our thoughts and beliefs about ourselves and others.
+In all of us, this need can be so great that it causes us to seek love and acceptance in unhealthy ways.

 Do you think that God loves you?
-Did you know that every single good thing in your life, no matter how great or small, came from God because he loves you and cares about you?
+You may not realize it yet, but truth is that every single good thing in your life, no matter how great or small, came from a God who loves you and cares about you.

-We often compare God’s love for us to the way others love or fail to love us.
-However, God’s love for us is deeper than what we experience in our human relationships because his love is based on truth.
-God freely chooses to love us even when we reject his love or respond poorly to his love.
-He loves us not because of our goodness or because we’ve earned his love; he loves us because he is good.
+It is easy to assume that God’s love is much like your human experience with love—that it is conditional, unpredictable, changing.
+However, God’s love for you goes much deeper than what you experience in human relationships.
+That is because His love is based on His perfect nature, not your imperfect human nature.
+God freely chooses to love you even when you reject His love or respond poorly to His love.
+He loves you not because of your goodness or because you’ve earned His favor; He loves you because He is good.

-When Jesus walked on earth he spent a lot of time healing broken people.
-He was often in the presence of prostitutes, adulterers, drunkards, the afflicted, and the outcasts.
-Jesus loved and spent time with society’s rejects, demonstrating that he desires everyone to know they are loved just as they are.
-He wants an intimate, eternal relationship with each of us, even with you.
+When Jesus walked on earth, He spent a lot of time healing broken people.
+He was often in the presence of prostitutes, adulterers, drunkards, the afflicted, and outcasts.
+Jesus loved and spent time with society’s rejects, demonstrating that He desires everyone to know they are loved just as they are.
+He wants an intimate, eternal relationship with each of us, including you.